e280/sly/README.md

     ```

 ### 🍋 web components
-- convert any view into a proper web component
+- convert any view into a web component
     ```ts
     CounterView.component(1)
     ```